DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method

 \section{Experimental results}

-We compare DoWG to DoG, L-DoG from \citet{ivgi23_dog_is_sgds_best_frien} and D-Adapted AdaGrad-Norm from \citet{defazio23_learn_rate_free_learn_by_d_adapt}.
-We also compare against Adam~\citep{kingma14_adam} with cosine annealing and the standard step size $10^{-3}$.
-All methods are used with batch size 256 on a single RTX3090 GPU.
-We plot the results in Figure~\ref{fig:cifar10}.
-Unsurprisingly, DoWG's estimates of the step size are larger than that of DoG and D-Adaptation.
-They all, however, exceed the fixed-stepsize value of the hand-tuned AdaGrad.
-We train the VGG11~\citep{vgg16} and ResNet-50~\citep{resnet50} neural network architectures on CIFAR10~\citep{krizhevsky2009learning} using PyTorch~\citep{pytorch19}, and implement DoWG on top of the DoG code\footnote{\url{https://github.com/formll/dog}}.
-Observe that on VGG11, DoWG is the only parameter-free method that outperforms hand-tuned AdaGrad.
-We note that the produced test accuracy values are below what can be achieved for the networks using Adam, but the main point of our empirical results is to show how DoWG compares to the previously proposed parameter-free methods.
-Adam incorporates coordinate-wise learning-rates that significantly increase the cost of tuning.
-Furthermore, Adam incorporates other algorithmic tools such as momentum.
-Because Adam can be seen as AdaGrad with momentum, we believe the fact that DoWG matches hand-tuned AdaGrad is a significantly promising start.
-We leave exploring a momentum variant of DoWG to future work.
+We compare DoWG to DoG, L-DoG from \citet{ivgi23_dog_is_sgds_best_frien}, for all of which we also report performance of the polynomially-averaged iterate with power 8 as recommended by \citet{ivgi23_dog_is_sgds_best_frien}.
+We also add comparison against Adam~\citep{kingma14_adam} with cosine annealing and the standard step size $10^{-3}$.
+All methods are used with batch size 256 with no weight decay on a single RTX3090 GPU.
+We plot the results in Figure~\ref{fig:cifar10} with the results averaged over 8 random seeds.
+We train the VGG11~\citep{vgg16} and ResNet-50~\citep{resnet50} neural network architectures on CIFAR10~\citep{krizhevsky2009learning} using PyTorch~\citep{pytorch19}, and implement\footnote{\url{https://github.com/rka97/dowg}} DoWG on top of the DoG code\footnote{\url{https://github.com/formll/dog}}.
+Unsurprisingly, DoWG's estimates of the step size are larger than that of DoG and D-Adapt-norm, which also makes it less stable on ResNet-50.
+While the last iterate of DoWG gives worse test accuracy than Adam, the average iterate of DoWG often performs better.

 Finally, we note that while both neural networks tested are generally nonsmooth, recent work shows \emph{local} smoothness can significantly influence and be influenced by a method's trajectory~\citep{cohen22_adapt_gradien_method_at_edge_stabil,pan22_adam_sgd}.
 We believe this adaptivity to smoothness might explain the empirical difference between DoWG and DoG, but leave a rigorous discussion of adaptivity to local smoothness to future work.